 Now, the first thing to make clear is that super-fast NBN speeds usually come with a hefty amount of data – unlimited in many cases – and this will be reflected by the price you pay.
-However, if you really do your homework, you’ll be able to find some great-value NBN plans that strike a good balance between speed and data allowance.
+However, if you really do your homework, and don’t think you’ll need uncapped data, you’ll be able to find some great-value NBN plans that strike a good balance between speed and data allowance.
 And fortunately for you, we’ve done the hard work for you.

 Before we go into detail, it’s important to understand the difference between the five NBN speed tiers available because they are directly linked to price.

 - Tier 1: 12 Mbps download, 1 Mbps upload

 - Tier 2: 25 Mbps download, 5 Mbps upload

 - Tier 3: 25 Mbps download, 10 Mbps upload.
 (This tier is usually reserved for businesses)

 - Tier 4: 50 Mbps download, 20 Mbps upload

 - Tier 5: 100 Mbps download, 40 Mbps upload